pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 Deterministic nowcasts can be divided into:

 a.
 Variance-preserving nowcasts, such as extrapolation nowcasts by Eulerian and Lagrangian persistence.
 b.
-Error-minimization nowcasts, such as machine learning-based or ensemble mean nowcasts.
+Error-minimization nowcasts, such as machine learning, Fourier-filtered and ensemble mean nowcasts.

 **Very important**: these two types of deterministic nowcasts are not directly comparable because they have a different variance!
 This is best explained by the decomposition of the mean squared error (MSE):